Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

-      i. **optype**: create (mandatory to create a new user). ii. **base-dn**: CN=User,DC=flotomate,DC=com (refers to the top level directory called **User**) iii. **CN**: Name of the user, here it is {#Name}. {#Name} is the placeholder to fetch the value of the field **Name**. iv. **Password**: Login password of the user. {#Password} fetches the password.
+      i. **optype**: create (mandatory to create a new user). ii. **base-dn**: CN=User,DC=flotomate,DC=com (refers to the top level directory called **User**) iii. **CN**: Name of the user, here it is {#Name}. {#Name} is the placeholder to fetch the value of the field **Name**. iv. **password**: Login password of the user. {#Password} fetches the password.
 Password must comply with the password rule of the
           AD.
       v.  **Properties of object {#Name}**: {#Email} (AD properties). vi. **userPrincipalName**: This attribute is the logon name for the user, here it is {#Email}.